virendrad4/stockmarket/README.md

 ## Running Tests

-You must have Java 1.8 installed to run the test suite as well as gradle.
+You must have Java 11 installed to run the test suite as well as gradle.

-You can either run `./run_test.sh` to invoke the test suite or use your IDE.
+You can run `./gradlew test` to invoke the test suite or use your IDE.
 It'll execute the tests in `src/test/java/com/stockproject/stockmarket/`.

-The tests will wipe out the database each time before running, so you are free to make any changes to the DB you want while exploring.

 ## Schema Changes